syncfusion-content/jsp-docs/jsp/PivotGrid/Exporting.md

 {% endhighlight %}

-### Exporting complete data on Paging
+### Exporting complete data on paging

-When paging is enabled, you can export the complete data by enabling the `enableCompleteDataExport` property.
-It is supported in both types of JSON and PivotEngine export and it is applicable for all kinds of exporting formats available in PivotGrid.
+When the paging is enabled, you can export the complete data by enabling the `enableCompleteDataExport` property.
+It is supported in both types of JSON and pivot engine export and it is applicable for all kinds of exporting formats available in the pivot grid.

 {% highlight html %}